Mina-Rahmanian/Prisoners-Dilemma-Matching-Pennies-Rock-Paper-Scissors-RL/README.md

 ## Description

 In this project, we did three games in one function.
 These games or two-player matrix games include: <br /> **Prisoner’s Dilemma**, **Matching pennies** & **Rock-Paper-Scissors** <br />

 Useful bits of knowledge before start:
 <br />

 **Prisoner’s Dilemma**, a game involving two criminals that need to decide whether they will cooperate with the police and defect on the accomplice or whether they will cooperate with the accomplice and lie to the police.
-The rewards for this game can be represented in matrices: 𝑅" for player 1, and 𝑅# for player 2.
-One example of reward matrix for this game is
+The rewards for this game can be represented in matrices: 𝑅_{1} for player 1, and 𝑅# for player 2.
+One example of reward matrix for this game is:
+R1